 Visiting Moscow is best in late spring or autumn when the weather is warm and sunny, and there is simply no better place to begin your exploring than its historic heart: the Red Square (Krasnaia Ploshchad') .
 Much of Russia's turbulent history has played out either in public on the Red Square itself or in private behind the walls of the Kremlin (Kreml') .
 The Kremlin is a powerful mix of church and state, of European and Russian styles, and of historic and modern-day Russia.
-The Red square is an impressive and famous city square separating the Kremlin from the city's merchant center.
+The Red Square is an impressive and famous city square separating the Kremlin from the city's merchant center.
 Entering from the north end past the State Historical Museum , you will instantly recognize the multi-colored onion domes of St. Basil's Cathedral (Sobor Vasiliia Blazhennogo) looming on the far side of the square.
-To the left of the square is the vast edifice that is GUM department store and down on the right are the towering walls of the Kremlin.
+To the left of the square is the vast edifice that is the GUM department store and down on the right are the towering walls of the Kremlin.
 Beneath the walls sits Lenin's Mausoleum , a step-pyramid structure housing the embalmed remains of Bolshevik leader Vladimir Lenin.

-Bulvarskoe Kol'tso & Sadovoye Kol'tso
+Bulvarnoe Kol'tso & Sadovoye Kol'tso

 Moscow sits on the banks of the Moskva River and its road system is centered around its heart, the Kremlin.
 The road system is an intricate circular system of roads, which forms rings around the Kremlin.
-The first, innermost ring is known as the Bulvarskoe Kol'tso, (Boulevard Ring).
-The Bulvarskoe Kol'tso was built on the former site of a 16th-century city wall.
+The first, innermost ring is known as the Bulvarnoe Kol'tso, (Boulevard Ring).
+The Bulvarnoe Kol'tso was built on the former site of a 16th-century city wall.
 Despite its name, the Boulevard is not a full ring, but more of an arc shape.
 The Boulevard Ring extends from Cathedral of Christ the Savior (Khram Khrista Spasitela) to the Yauza River.
-North of the Bulvarskoe Kol'tso is a hugely varied and rolling area encompassing many of Moscow's main sights and attractions, including the Bol'shoi Theatre .
+North of the Bulvarnoe Kol'tso is a hugely varied and rolling area encompassing many of Moscow's main sights and attractions, including the Bol'shoi Theatre .

 To the north of the Garden Ring, you'll begin to get a sense of the dizzying size of Moscow; the vast residential districts stretch north as far as the eye can see.
 There are many sights here that are worth checking out, including the All-Russian Exhibition Center , the nearby Botanical Gardens and the Ostankino Television Tower .
 Closer to the center, there are a handful of nice museums such as the Dostoevsky Apartment Museum and the Glinka State Central Museum of Musical Culture .